 We strongly recommend authors select publishing routes that ensure the work is freely available immediately on publication.

-- Where APCs are paid through the COAF or by Versus Arthritis, authors and publishers must licence papers using the Creative Commons Attribution licence CC-BY.
+- Where APCs are paid by Versus Arthritis, authors and publishers must licence papers using the Creative Commons Attribution licence CC-BY.
 This is so they may be freely copied and re-used (e.g. for text and data mining purposes), providing such uses are fully attributed.

 - Any articles accepted for publication that are wholly or partially funded by Versus Arthritis must be deposited in Europe PMC as soon as possible and no later than six months after publication.